The Primary Care Unit was a member of the National Institute of Health Research School for Primary Care Research (SPCR)

-Professor Richard Hobbs, Head of Department at University of Oxford’s Nuffield Department of Primary Care Health Sciences, was appointed as Director and is leading the School, working closely with members to develop the business strategy and research and capacity programme.
+Professor Richard Hobbs, Head of Department at University of Oxford’s Nuffield Department of Primary Care Health Sciences, was appointed as Director and led the School until March 2021, working closely with members to develop the business strategy and research and capacity programme.